 They’re great for beginners because they lay consistently, and despite their size, they have great personalities that are friendly (even the roosters).

-Marans are a breed that comes from the port town of Marans, and are prized for their dark brown eggs – some French chefs claim they’re the best in the world!
+Marans are a breed that comes from the port town of Marans, and are prized for their dark brown eggshells – some French chefs claim they’re the best in the world!

 New Hampshire Red